-Triazolam has not been well studied for use in pregnancy, so it is not known if triazolam increases the chance for birth defects.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Triazolam has not been well studied for use in pregnancy.
+Based on the studies reviewed, it is not known if triazolam increases the chance for birth defects above the background risk.
 Experimental animal studies did not find a higher chance for birth defects with exposure to triazolam.
-A report looking at women who filled at least 1 triazolam prescription found no link between triazolam and an increased chance for birth defects.
-Prescription based studies like this cannot tell us if the person who filled the prescription took the medication during their pregnancy.
+One report on 97 people who used triazolam in pregnancy did not suggest an increased chance of birth defects.
+A report looking at people who filled at least 1 triazolam prescription found no link between triazolam and an increased chance for birth defects.
+Prescription based studies can not tell us if the person who filled the prescription actually took the medication during their pregnancy.